-The board shall develop a policy and procedure for determining which other portions of the county may be included in this subsection.
+The board Board shall develop a policy and procedure for determining which other portions of the eounty County may be included in this subsection.
 Such portions could then only be included after a public hearing and the amending of this section.